maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/important-dates-deadlines/when-is-voter-registration-deadline.md

 section: "important-dates-deadlines"
 priority: "Minor"
 ---
-The voter registration application deadline is **no later than Monday, October 22.**
+In order to vote in the November 6 General Election, you must register to vote **no later than Monday, October 22.**

 It is important that your voter registration application be filled out completely and:
 - Submitted online no later than midnight on Monday, October 22